mathewhooler/metal_gear_snake-WRONG-/README.md

 - JavaScript

 ## Getting Started:
 The game operates with the simple use of the arrow keys on your keyboard to direct the snake around the board.
+The aim is to collect 10 "rations" with each collection the snake gets faster.
+The player cannot touch the walls of the gameboard nor can the snake ever touch itself.

 ## Planned Future Enhancements.